Browse our jobs and apply for your next role.

 Making a mid-career switch can be intimidating, especially if the industry you are switching to is dramatically different from the one you are coming from.
 With that said, a contracting career means that you can test the waters before diving in.
 The typical length of contracts can last from anywhere between a few months to a few years.
 This means you have more than enough time to assess if this new industry is the right decision for you as a professional.

 Even if you are suited for a contracting career, is now a good time?
-As the world continues to reel from the ongoing impacts of COVID-19 and prioritising plans for recovery, is the middle of a pandemic the right time for contracting?
+As the world continues to reel from the ongoing impacts of COVID-19 and prioritizing plans for recovery, is the middle of a pandemic the right time for contracting?

 Contract workers are able to amass a decent portfolio of clients within a relatively short period of time